Intellectual Property Department

 Q: If I file written representations in reply to an opinion under rule 13(1), what is the next step?

 A: We will consider the points you make in the written representations, to reassess whether the application meets the requirements for registration.
-If it does not meet the requirements, we will send you an opinion under rule 13(4) of the Trade Marks Rules, explaining the objections and giving you three months to resolve them by taking any of the steps explained under What steps can I take if my application for registration does not meet the requirements for registration?, above.
+We will usually issue a reply after expiry of the specified six-month period.
+On some occasions, we may give certain comments to the applicant by way of an “observation letter” prior to expiry of the specified six-month period.
+We will do so if we consider that minor adjustments to the application could help meet the requirements of registration.
+If your written representations cannot establish that the requirements for registration are met, after expiry of the specified six-month period, we will send you an opinion under rule 13(4) of the Trade Marks Rules, explaining the objections and giving you three months to resolve them by taking any of the steps explained under What steps can I take if my application for registration does not meet the requirements for registration?, above.
 Alternatively, you can file a request for a hearing before the three-month deadline expires.

 Merging applications for registration